 What Happens After Oh Crap Potty Training?

 After the first three blocks, your child will have the basics of potty training down.
 Some people consider the first three blocks to be the real potty training.
-During the last three blocks, your child will start wearing underwear and pants and getting out of the house, work on self-initiating, and night train.
+During the last three blocks, your child will start wearing underwear and pants and getting out of the house, work on self-initiating, and night-time potty training.

 Once you have finished block 6 and your child is no longer having accidents at night or during naps, you’re done!
 Congratulations!